xmhd/xor-overlay/README.md

 ### TLDR; Changelog for packages forked from main repositories ###

-* Chromium - includes hardware acceleration for video playback (currently X264, VP9 in progress), and WIP further hardening/privacy.
 * Python 2 - Maintained for legacy support.
 * Python - link-time-optmization and profile-guided-optimization support added to ebuilds.
 * sysvinit - Added fix to inittab to support shutting down containers from host.
-* Portage - added Funtoo Linux patches for additional debug information, and Funtoo Linux cdn host URL to GENTOO_MIRRORS.
 * OpenRC - added support for mounting systemd cgroups for compatibility with software which hard depends on said cgroups.
-* kmod - Added patches from $upstream for various fixes (see patches dir/files for header comments).
 * All JetBrains software - up-to-date working releases.
 * nm-applet - Removed hard dependency on polkit as it is not required.
 * libsecret - Removed hard dependency on gnome-keyring and added USE flag to support multiple providers of FreeDesktop.org libsecret service (e.g. keepassx, gnome-keyring).